Voxelum/x-minecraft-launcher/CONTRIBUTING.md

 Unless the code under `xmcl-keystone-ui` changed, you don't need to build this again.

-Then, you can build electron bundling with frontend you just build:
+Then, you can build Electron bundling with frontend you just build:

 ```bash
 pnpm build:all